 Quick Background on Table Saws

 Most pros use table saws for precise ripping of wood and for making occasional cross-cuts.
-For repetitive crosscuts, you probably want to use either a circular saw or miter saw.
+For repetitive crosscuts, you probably want to use either a circular saw or a miter saw.
 Table saws include fences and miter gauges to measure and guide wood through the blade.
 They also include blade guards and kickback pawls to ensure safety during use.

 On that topic, regardless of which type you buy, you want to practice how to safely use a table saw.
 More and more table saws are incorporating new safety systems—particularly in jobsite and benchtop models.
 For some examples, check out the Sawstop jobsite table saw and the DeWalt DWE7499GD Table Saw with Guard Detect.
 A slew of table saw lawsuits should tell you that manufacturers take their safety features seriously.